ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - - - day planning.md

 @todo:
-- improve planning + improve steps in demo (ex. create .md with steps to follow)
+- improve planning + improve steps in demo (e.g. create .md with steps to follow)
 - create slides or cheatsheet for state ?

 -->